tzc1234/SimplifiedIgStories/README.md

 # SimplifiedIgStories
 A simple version of IG story demo app is my study of SwiftUI.
 It can now only display photos.
-Hoping I'll have time for further development.:)
+Work in Progress.